telerik/winforms-docs/controls/aiprompt/views.md

 * __Rating__: Gets or sets the rating of the end-user for the response returned by your AI model.
 * __Tag__: Gets or sets an object associated with this AIPromptOutputItem.

+>note When an output from the AI is generated, the Output view shows Copy, Retry, and Rating buttons.
+Please check the [Structure]({%slug aiprompt-structure%}) article.

 ## More Actions view

 The More Actions View is an additional view in the toolbar that will display further actions defined by the user.
 This view is represented by a __AIPromptMoreActionsView__.
 It uses __RadAIPromptMoreActionsItem__ which can be added to __RadAIPrompt.Items__ collection. __RadAIPromptMoreActionsItem__ offers: